Inside an SDA home at Wallsend

 Rent Reviews

-Home in Place will undertake a general income assessment and rent review approximately every six months for all tenants.
+In New South Wales, Home in Place undertakes an income assessment and rent review every six months.

-Home in Place must also review its market rents annually to make sure that the rate at which market rent is assessed is in line with current valuations of properties.
+Home in Place is required to review market rents annually to make sure that the rate at which market rent is assessed is in line with current valuations of properties.
 Tenants will be notified of any adjustments to the market rent.

-All tenants housed under the National Rental Affordability Scheme are required to participate in an annual eligibility review in order to receive a rebated rent.
+All tenants housed in Affordable Housing properties, or managed under the National Rental Affordability Scheme (NRAS) are required to participate in an annual eligibility review in order to receive a rebated rent.
 Rents for NRAS properties will not exceed 80% of the market rent.

 For more information please refer to our Policies page